VeniceHartwell/proj-6/README.md

-# Flask API Interaction & Data Handling
+# Flask API Interaction & Data Handling for NLP Sentiment Analysis

 ## Abstract
 ##### How does sentiment score relate to review score?